Weakly maximal subgroups of branch groups: Introduction and statements of the main results

+In Section~\ref{Section:LevelTransitive}, we turn our attention to specific examples of weakly maximal subgroups with block structure, specifically the ones that acts minimally on $\partial T$.

+The last section deals in more details with the specific case of the first Grigorchuk group and contains the proof of Proposition~\ref{Proposition:ClosureWMaxGrig}.

-The author is grateful to Dominik Francoeur, Rostislav Grigorchuk and Tatiana Nagnibeda for fruitful discussions and comments on a preliminary version of this article.
-The author was partly supported by Swiss NSF grant P2GEP2\_168302.
-Part of this work was performed within the framework of the LABEX MILYON (ANR-10-LABX-0070) of Universit\'e de Lyon, within the program "Investissements d'Avenir" (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).
+\paragraph{Acknowledgment} The author is grateful to Dominik Francoeur, Rostislav Grigorchuk and Tatiana Nagnibeda for fruitful discussions and comments on a preliminary version of this article.

+The author was partly supported by Swiss NSF grant P2GEP2\_168302 and by RDF-23-01-045-\emph{Groups acting on rooted trees and their subgroups} of XJTLU.
+Part of this work was performed within the framework of the LABEX MILYON (ANR-10-LABX-0070) of Universit\'e de Lyon, within the program ``Investissements d'Avenir'' (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).